Backstage (Canadian TV series)

-Backstage is a Canadian drama series about a performing arts high school created by Jennifer Pertsch and Lara Azzopardi.
+Backstage is a Canadian drama television series about a performing arts high school created by Jennifer Pertsch and Lara Azzopardi.
 The series aired in Canada on Family Channel from March 18 to December 9, 2016, and in the United States on Disney Channel from March 25 to September 30, 2016.
 The series was also released on Netflix in early 2017, with season two premiering on the streaming service on September 30, 2017.
 The series' ensemble cast includes Devyn Nekoda, Alyssa Trask, Josh Bogert, Aviva Mongillo, Matthew Isen, and Julia Tomasone.

 Premise

 The trials and tribulations of the students at Keaton School of the Arts, which includes dancers, singers, musicians, and artists.
 The characters frequently break the fourth wall, talking to the viewers in so-called "confessionals".